Expert Open Wound Care Specialists | Advanced Amniotic Membrane Graft Treatments for Chronic Wounds.

 Our grafts are derived from the amnion layer of placentas donated at full term.
 These grafts are FDA-registered, tested for communicable diseases, and free from DNA and red blood cells.
 Naturally, amniotic membranes are rich in anti-inflammatory properties and growth factors, which promote tissue regeneration.
 This makes our grafts a superior option compared to other wound care treatments currently available.

-Open Wound Care - YOUR PATH TO HEALING STARTS HERE
+Wound Care - YOUR PATH TO HEALING STARTS HERE

 Dedicated Wound Care Professionals Serving Seniors Nationwide